A fresh, dry and vibrant Rose made via direct pressing of Merlot providing a wine with an alluring salmon colour and

 Fermentation and Ageing:

-The one variety that seemed to thrive in these tricky weather conditions, was Merlot.
-The grapes were harvested, and after destemming, spent 2-3 hours in the press so as to extract the desired colour, before a light pressing.
+The Merlot ripened in late February and as always the grapes looked promising.
+The grapes were hand-harvested, and after destemming, spent 2-3 hours in the press to extract the desired colour, before a light pressing.
 The resultant pink juice fermented for 12 days at 13 degrees and spent a further 4 months on full lees to provide fullness and body to the wine.

 With its alluring pink colour this wine is a good pair with fresh salmon, cold meats, lobster, salads, lighter pastas and even complements tomato based dishes that one usually struggles to find suitable wine matches for.
-It is also a great match for sushi.
+It is also a great match for sushi